 Chile – The total goods trade between Chile and Costa Rica has grown at an annual rate of 10.4% since the FTA between the two nations came into effect in 2003.
 Between the years 1996 – 2001 the trade between Chile and Costa Rica grew at a much slower (3%) rate per annum.
 During the post-FTA period, Costa Rican exports to its South American trading partner increased by 13% year over year, while imports grew at a 10% annual rate.

 China – Total trade in goods with China expanded by 8.1% since 2011.
 As a destination for Costa Rican exports, trade with China grew by a rate of 12% during the years after which the FTA came into effect.
 On the other hand, imports from China grew at an average of 10.1%

 European Union – The EU is one of Costa Rica’s most important trading partners.
-The two trading entities established a free trade relationship with each other in 2013.
+The two entities entered into a free trade relationship in 2013.
 Since that time the total trade in goods between Costa Rica and the European Union has grown by only .5%.
-This stability in the commercial relationship between the Costa Rica and the EU can be explained by a stagnation in the economy of the latter.
+This stability in the commercial relationship between Costa Rica and the EU can be explained by a stagnation in the economy of the latter.

 Mexico – Mexico was the first among Costa Rican free trade agreements.
 The pact with its northern neighbor came into force in 1995.
 Since that time,